rdfostrich/article-swj2020-cobra/content/evaluation.md

 </figcaption>
 </figure>

+{:.todo}
+RM figures above (also their raw image files)

 [](#query-avg) show the average overall query evaluation times for BEAR-A, BEAR-B Daily and BEAR-B Hourly.
 This shows that on average, COBRA is faster than OSTRICH, except for VQ in BEAR-A.

+{:.todo}
+Update the text above once final results are in. (also consider the new approaches!)

 <figure id="query-avg" class="table" markdown="1">